 Don’t get me wrong, it’s still important to pay attention to the forecast to make sure temperatures aren’t going to rise too drastically, and that the terrain will be a safe temperature for her paws.

-We haven’t had a pack in quite some time, so when I was given the opportunity to receive and review the Terrain DOG Adventure Pack, I jumped on it!
+We haven’t had a pack in quite some time, so when I was given the opportunity to receive a free Terrain DOG Adventure Pack in exchange for a review, I jumped on it!

 About Terrain DOG